rylincoln/developer.fulcrumapp.com/_data-event-examples/geoserver-spatial-query.md

 ---
 layout: default
 section: data_events
-title: "Query A GeoServer Instance"
+title: "Query a GeoServer instance"
 description: "Demonstrates how to send a WFS query to GeoServer and use the results in a choice list."
 category: section
 tags: